rgc2000/open-vm-tools/solaris-build/README.md

 Libraries
 ---------
-This is ugly but the packages includes the libdnet library needed by the vmware-tools.
-It is available under Solaris 11.4 but not under 11.3 that's why I have decided to embed it.
-Maybe if we drop support for Solaris 11.3 it will not be provided anymore.

 The libappmonitor is compiled and instaled by the pkg.
 It is usefull to create a daemon to provide a heartbeat for application monitoring in a vSphere HA configuration.
 Such a service may be released in the future to detect system hang to make HA service to restart the VM (only useful on VMware clusters with HA enabled)